Projects

 Add alerts

-The next step is choosing whether to add members to this project, as well as their roles.
-These users will be able to find this project when they log in on their home page.
+The next step is adding members to roles in this project.
+These users will find this project when they log in on their home page.
 This project will be hidden from all other users except administrators (administrators can see all projects).
+Project roles won’t allow users access to any other projects except the project they are added to.

 When you add members to this project, you can choose from these project specific roles: